Actual color may vary from on-screen representation.

 A PRIVATE RETREAT

 Often overlooked in the home, a bathroom can be more than a functional space where you start the day.
 It can be a soothing escape, or a place to make a stylish statement – so it’s worth a bit of effort to transform it into someplace special.
-If you’re looking for a place to start, here’s what you need to know.
+If you’re looking for paint color ideas for bathrooms, here’s what you need to know.

 OUR BATHROOM BEST BETS